-1. Strike, injure, threaten, harass, or intimidate a staff member, board member, sports official or coach, or any other person.

-2. Behave in an unsportsmanlike manner or use vulgar or obscene language.

-3. Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device.

-- 4. Damage or threaten to damage another's property. - 5.
+- 1. Strike, injure, threaten, harass, or intimidate a staff member, board member, sports official or coach, or any other person. - 2.
+Behave in an unsportsmanlike manner or use vulgar or obscene language. - Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device. - 4.
+Damage or threaten to damage another's property. - 5.
 Damage or deface school property. - 6.
-Violate any Illinois law or municipal, local, or county ordinance. - 7.
-Smoke or otherwise use tobacco products.

-8. Distribute, consume, use, possess, or be impaired by or under the influence of an alcoholic beverage, cannabis, other lawful product, or illegal drug.

-9. Be present when the person's alcoholic beverage, cannabis, other lawful product, or illegal drug consumption is detectible, regardless of when and/or where the use occurred.

-10. Use or possess medical cannabis, unless he or she has complied with Illinois' Compassionate Use of Medical Cannabis Act and District policies.

-11. Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner).

-12. Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the board.

-13. Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized district employee's directive.

-14. Engage in any risky behavior, including rollerblading, roller-skating, or skateboarding.

-15. Violate other district policies or regulations, or a directive from an authorized security officer or district employee.

-16. Engage in any conduct that interferes with, disrupts, or adversely affects the district or a school function.

-Any person who engages in prohibited conduct may be ejected from or denied admission to school property in accordance with State law.
-The person may also be subject to being denied admission to school athletic or extracurricular events for up to one calendar year.
+Violate any Illinois law or municipal, local or county ordinance. - 7.
+Smoke or otherwise use tobacco products. - 8.
+Distribute, consume, use, possess, or be impaired by or under the influence of an alcoholic beverage, cannabis, other lawful product, or illegal drug. - Be present when the person's alcoholic beverage, cannabis, other lawful product, or illegal drug consumption is detectible, regardless of when and/or where the use occurred. - 10.
+Use or possess medical cannabis, unless he or she has complied with Illinois' Compassionate Use of Medical Cannabis Act and district policies. - 11.
+Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner). - 12.
+Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the board. - 13.
+Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized district employee's directive. - 14.
+Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding. - 15.
+Violate other district policies or regulations, or a directive from an authorized security officer or district employee. - 16.
+Engage in any conduct that interferes with, disrupts, or adversely affects the district or a school function.